TonyPhipps/SIEM/Incident-Response-Plan.md

 The goal in preparation is to ensure Incident Responders have the knowledge and references essential to handling an incident.

-Incident Responders should be familiar with the following documents and have them readily accessible:
+Incident Responders shall be familiar with the following documents and have them readily accessible:
 - IP Address Management
 - Network Architecture Diagrams
 - User Directory